password-generation/AI-password-guesser/README.md

 The specification of the rule definitions’ syntax is a part of the tasks for the first sprint.

-The effect of applying rules for example tuple of tokens “`aleksandra`” and “`1995`”
+The effect of applying rules for example tuple of tokens `aleksandra` and `1995`

 ```bash
 ALEKSANDRA